-Respective responsibilities of the Chief Financial Officer and auditors
+Our responsibilities and those of the Chief Financial Officer

-As explained more fully in the Statement of Responsibilities for the Statement of Accounts set out on page 7, the Chief Financial Officer is responsible for the preparation of the statement of accounts and for being satisfied that it gives a true and fair view in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13 and the CIPFA Service Reporting Code of Practice 2012/13.
-Our responsibility is to audit and express an opinion on the statement of accounts in accordance with Part II of the Audit Commission Act 1998, the Code of Audit Practice 2010 - Local Government Bodies issued by the Audit Commission and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Statement of Responsibilities set out on page 7 the Chief Financial Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14 and the CIPFA Service Reporting Code of Practice 2013/14.

+Our responsibility is to audit and express an opinion on the financial statements in accordance with Part II of the Audit Commission Act 1998, the Code of Audit Practice 2010 - Local Government Bodies issued by the Audit Commission and ISAs (UK & Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.